General Robert H. Reed Recreation Center

 - Meeting Rooms

 - Billiards is popular throughout the year.
 The recreation center host seasonal 8-ball and 9-ball leagues.
-On Wednesdays, when leagues are not in season, we host daily tournaments that are open to all.
 The pool tables are open for free play any time during business hours when leagues are not scheduled.

 - Bingo is offered on Mondays and Wednesdays, from 10:00 a.m. to 12:00 p.m.
-Participants must bring a prize valued at $1 in order to play.
+Participants must bring a prize valued at $1 in order to play (no playtime charge).

 - Bridge is a trick-taking game using a standard 52 card deck.
 It is played by four players in two competing partnerships, which partners sitting opposite of each other.
 Millions of people play bridge worldwide in clubs, tournaments, online, or with friends it home, making it one of the most popular card games, particularly among seniors.
 Join us for Bridge from 9:00 a.m. to 1:00 p.m. on Mondays.